 Let’s begin the Barcelona with kids activities

-We went on a bike tour through the streets of Barcelona and it was a fantastic way to see Barcelona with kids.
+We went on a bike tour in Barcelona.
+The tour took us through the streets of Barcelona and it was a fantastic way to see Barcelona with kids.
 On a bike tour in Barcelona, we were showed the Gothic and El Born quarters of the city (They are two of the most interesting places to stay in Barcelona).

-While biking in Barcelona our tour headed down to Barcelonetta to cruise along the wide bike and pedestrian paths that line the coast.
-Barcelona is extremely bike friendly with bike lanes on even the busiest of the streets that criss-cross the city.
+While biking in Barcelona our tour we headed down to Barcelonetta to cruise along the wide bike and pedestrian paths that line the coast.
+Barcelona is extremely bike-friendly with bike lanes on even the busiest of the streets that criss-cross the city.
 This is a great family-friendly tour for kids in Barcelona.
-Another option is bike rental Barcelona and does it at your own pace.
+Another option is bike rental Barcelona and does it at your own pace

 Barcelona for kids – Cable car

 Remember when we said earlier lookup in Barcelona?
 Well, the Barcelona Cable car is one of the things you will see.
 The Barcelona Port cable car runs from the golden sands of Barceloneta to the Montjuic station.
 Access to the cable car is available at either end of the line.
 It only takes 8 minutes to cross, but it is truly memorable.

 The cable car has a long and proud history in Barcelona, it dates back to 1929.
 The red and white cabins can accommodate 20 people and crosses the port at a height of between 70 and 90 metres.
 The cable car provides amazing views of the Mediterranean coastline.
 The Cable car is a must and one of the best Barcelona family attractions as it is fun, exciting and does not take long to complete..

 Family things to do in Barcelona – Montjuïc light show